GRANT — Define access privileges.

 SELECT from any column of the specified table, view, or sequence.
 For sequences, this privilege also allows the use of the

-INSERT of a new row into the specified table.
+Allows you to insert a new row into the specified table.

 UPDATE of a column of the specified table.

-DELETE of a row from the specified table.
+Allows you to delete a row from the specified table.

 The EDB Postgres Advanced Server syntax for granting the

-PACKAGE whereas these keywords must be omitted in Oracle.
 For functions, EDB Postgres Advanced Server requires all input (

-Grant all of the available privileges at once.
+Grants all of the available privileges at once.

 This variant of the